finnianr/Eiffel-Loop/doc/Contents.md

 **General Xpath to Eiffel agent mapper**

-The class [$source EL_CREATEABLE_FROM_XPATH_MATCH_EVENTS] implements a method for scanning a document and triggering various Eiffel agents according to a table of xpath to agent mappings.
+The class [EL_CREATEABLE_FROM_XPATH_MATCH_EVENTS](http://www.eiffel-loop.com/library/persistency/xml/xdoc-scanning/scanners/xpath-scan/el_createable_from_xpath_match_events.html) implements a method for scanning a document and triggering various Eiffel agents according to a table of xpath to agent mappings.

 **Eiffel Aware Document Scanner**

-The class [$source EL_SMART_BUILDABLE_FROM_NODE_SCAN] is an XML parser that reacts to a special XML processing instruction, telling it to build an Eiffel object of a particular type.
+The class [EL_SMART_BUILDABLE_FROM_NODE_SCAN](http://www.eiffel-loop.com/library/persistency/xml/xdoc-scanning/scanners/eiffel-object-building/smart-builder/el_smart_buildable_from_node_scan.html) is an XML parser that reacts to a special XML processing instruction, telling it to build an Eiffel object of a particular type.

 ## XML Document Scanning and Object Building (VTD-XML)